aaivu/In21-S7-CS4681-AML-Research-Projects/projects/210314E-NLP_Text-Generation/docs/literature_review.md

 [35] G. Klambauer, T. Unterthiner, A. Mayr, and S. Hochreiter, "Self-normalizing neural networks," in Proceedings of the 31st International Conference on Neural Information Processing Systems, ser.
 NIPS'17, Long Beach, California, USA: Curran Associates Inc., 2017, pp. 972–981.

 [36] S. Elfwing, E. Uchibe, and K. Doya, "Sigmoid-weighted linear units for neural network function approximation in reinforcement learning," Neural Networks, vol. 107, pp. 3–11, 2018.

----

-**Notes:**
-- This review draws from the project's progress report and short paper, incorporating 36 references.
-- Focus on recent work (2018-2024) with seminal papers included.
-- Includes conference papers, journal articles, and preprints.
-- Will be updated as new literature is discovered.